8 Mar 2021

 Short and sweet is the answer

-It’s wise not to pack too many hours into a day behind the wheel.
-While you may be ok to drive for 10 hours a day, we can guarantee your kids won’t be.
-Make your trip shorter, whether that be adding more overnight stop overs or not trekking as far.
-As your kids get older you can venture further.
+You might be ok to drive for 10 hours a day, but we can guarantee your kids won’t be.
+Make your trips shorter, whether that means adding another overnight stopover or simply not driving as far.

 Schedule regular stops and be prepared

-Pack a picnic blanket, pull out your esky and have a picnic at your rest stop.
-While it may be tempting to power through and keep going during meal times it’s so important for everyone to have some time out of the car.
-Grab a footy or a soccer ball and have a kick so you can all burn off some energy while you get some fresh air and the driver gets a rest from staring at the road.
+While it may be tempting to power through and keep going it’s so important for everyone to get some time out of the car.
+Grab a footy or a soccer ball and have a kick to burn off energy while your passengers get some fresh air and you get a rest from staring at the road!

 Pack healthy snacks

 It might seem easier to grab snacks at any number of convenience stops along the way, but the last thing you need is children that are either a) upset that you haven’t bought them the mountains of sugar-filled lollies on offer, or b) bouncing off the walls because you have!